 Essiac tea is a powerful elixir that has helped many people fight cancer.
 A combination of four healing herbs, it boosts immunity, promotes detoxification, and decreases inflammation.
 It is used to treat other diseases besides cancer, such as diabetes, AIDS, cardiovascular disease, and IBS.

 It’s available in a variety of preparations, including capsules, powders, and extracts, and can be used preventatively due to its effects on the immune system.
 If you or a loved one are facing cancer, consider using Essiac tea.
-It’s affordable, widely available, effective, and has an amazing track record.
+It’s affordable, widely available, and has an amazing track record.